 Kimberley Strassel in Las Vegas!

-NPRI is welcoming the Wall Street Journal’s Kimberley Strassel back to Nevada to speak to our supporters about the abusive, corrupt and downright arrogant nature of big government this September!
-Kimberley’s bombshell reporting in the Wall Street Journal over the last several months has chronicled the vast abuse of power within the FBI during the 2016 election, and her best-selling book The Intimidation Game demonstrates just how far people in power will go to keep the rest of us quiet.
-Kimberley will be speaking at our Anniversary Celebration in Las Vegas on September 20th, so don’t miss the opportunity to hear her document the plague of corruption, power abuse and political bias now besetting the nation!
+Kimberley Strassel’s bombshell reporting in the Wall Street Journal over the last several months has exposed the vast abuse of power at the FBI during the 2016 election.
+In June, as the keynote speaker for NPRI’s Annual Celebration, Kimberley shared some of the “inside scoop” directly with Institute supporters — but if you missed it, don’t worry!
+Her appearance was so insightful, and her message so powerful, NPRI has welcomed her back to speak at our Anniversary Celebration in Las Vegas on September 20th!
+Don’t miss the opportunity to hear Kimberley document the plague of corruption, power abuse and political bias that now besets the nation!
 (Click here to register.)